-Director and Curator, University Art Gallery; Senior Lecturer, History of Art & Architecture
+Director and Curator, University Art Gallery; Teaching Professor, History of Art & Architecture

 Sylvia Rhor Samaniego is the Director and Curator of the University Art Gallery (UAG) at the University of Pittsburgh.
 Additionally, she serves as Senior Lecturer in the Department of History of Art and Architecture.
 In her role as UAG Director, Sylvia designs a long-term vision for curation, education, public programs, and collections for the gallery.
 She creates interdisciplinary academic programing and organizes exhibitions that connect the gallery with university curriculum and critical social issues.
 Prior to joining the UAG, Sylvia was Professor of Art History at Carlow University.
 At Carlow, Sylvia was founding director of the university’s first academic art gallery.
 She brings a commitment to inclusive programming, management and curation to her current work at University Art Gallery (UAG).